 Please become an advocate for your child, believe in him, and teach him according to his needs–not by doing what is easy.
 Don’t let your child flounder in school year after year.
-Please DO something–anything–you can to help your child.
+Please DO something–anything–to help your child.
 He’s counting on you!

-Each child is a gift from God and an opportunity for you to learn and grow.
-I know I have grown in countless ways by teaching my child.
-You too will grow in compassion, patience, love, and understanding if you look at your child as a precious opportunity to build a future for your child and family. 😉
+Each child is a gift from God and raising your child is an opportunity for you to learn and grow.
+I have grown in countless ways by teaching my child.
+You may grow in patience, love, and understanding too, if you look at meeting your child’s needs as an opportunity to build a great future for your child. 😉

 Best of Luck and BELIEVE that Overcoming Learning Disabilities is POSSIBLE! 😀